Lewandowski matches Muller record with 40th Bundesliga goal of the season for Bayern Munich | Goal.com

 World Cup winner Muller contributed 40 efforts to Bayern's Bundesliga cause back in 1971-72.

-The ex-Germany international remains the club's all-time leading marksman, having hit 565 goals across 15 years, but has seen a star of the present secure a standing alongside him in the goalscoring stakes.
+The former West Germany international remains the club's all-time leading marksman, having hit 565 goals across 15 years, but has seen a star of the present secure a standing alongside him in the goalscoring stakes.

 Lewandowski appears to be getting better with age, with the 32-year-old showing no sign of slowing down in the final third.